Since 1998, students enrolling in all undergraduate programs at Virginia Tech have been required to have a personal computer.

 For Architecture, Interior Design, and Industrial Design, please see the Student Software website for additional information on the School of Architecture + Design software bundle; the cost changes each year depending on enrollment.

 Landscape Architecture students should check the Student Software website for the Landscape Architecture software bundle.
 (Software requirements are updated yearly and when new versions of software are released.)
+For more information on computer requirements for Landscape Architecture students, please see the Landscape Architecture computer requirement web page.

 Note: For the first time in 2014-15, the Adobe Creative Suite software will be replaced by the Adobe Creative Cloud.
 A+D students will no longer pay a one-time fee for the stand-alone version of the Creative Suite as part of their software bundles.
 Instead, all A+D students are now required pay an annual subscription fee for the Creative Cloud.
 Due to the VT licensing agreement with Adobe, Students who have already have a prior Adobe Creative Cloud account must still purchase an Adobe Creative Cloud bundle through Virginia Tech.